dagster-io/dagster/docs/docs-beta/docs/guides/ingestion-transformation/transform-dbt.md

 To follow the steps in this guide, you'll need:

-- a basic understanding of dbt, duckdb, and Dagster concepts such as assets and resources
+- a basic understanding of dbt, DuckDB, and Dagster concepts such as assets and resources
-- the dbt and duckdb CLIs installed
+- the dbt and DuckDB CLIs installed
 - Dagster, `dagster-dbt`, and `dbt-duckdb` packages installed
 </details>

 ---

-## Setting up a simple dbt project
+## Setting up a basic dbt project

 Let's start with scaffolding a basic dbt project: